giselled02/rockfield/README.md

 The area looked quite elongated when it came to larger laptp screens so I made this section centered so it was easier to read

 ### Competition form
-I used my knowledge of form inputs to create a competition form where someone could win a free stay.
+I used my knowledge of different form inputs to create a competition form where someone could win a free stay.

+### Map
+I remembered embedding a Google Maps map to the coders coffeehouse in the html lessons so i included a satellite map of the house to my website.

+### Footer
+I added a copyright icon and social media icons that just lead to the log in pages of each social medai platform

+### Gallery
+The gallery provides various pictures of the house and it's different rooms

+## Testing

+### Validator Testing

+- No HTML errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
+- No CSS errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/), one warning was issued to do with the imported Google fonts

 ## Deployment